 “One of the biggest advantages of Essential Portfolios is the confidence score we give,” says Tom Casey, Senior Manager, Guidance Products, TD Ameritrade.
 “We assign a number so our clients can better understand the probability of reaching their goal.
 The confidence score is based on how much they are willing to invest today, in the future, and the managed portfolio that has been recommended to the client.”

-Once the confidence number, or investor score, is defined, you can make adjustments to help improve your chances of reaching your goals such as increasing your monthly contributions.
+Once the confidence number, or investor score, is defined, you can adjust your investments or increase your monthly contribution to help improve the chances of reaching your goals.

 TD Ameritrade Essential & Selective Portfolios Robo-Advisor Pros and Cons